xebia-functional/scala-android/README.md

 Scala API Demos [![Circle CI](https://circleci.com/gh/47deg/scala-android.svg?style=svg&circle-token=9e0f25c4e51c6eb2e3f637a2bedc88b67d905c13)](https://circleci.com/gh/47deg/scala-android)
 =============

-This repository contains different examples using Scala on Android.
-We use [Macroid](http://macroid.github.io/), a library for help us in GUI.
+This repository contains examples of using Scala on Android.
+The [Macroid](http://macroid.github.io/) library is used in the project to assist in GUI operations.

 You can download the project from [Google Play](https://play.google.com/store/apps/details?id=com.fortysevendeg.scala.android)